Polkovnik: World War II

 During the Invasion of Poland in 1939, the Polish divisions were commanded by officers of many grades, from colonels to three-star generals.
 In fact 22 divisions out of 42 were commanded by colonels in 1939.
 The pułkownicy (plural of pułkownik) also commanded units of all sizes, from divisions down to mere battalions.

 Ukraine

 In the Zaporozhian Host, the political, social, and military organization of Ukrainian cossacks, the title polkovnyk indicated a high military rank among the Ukrainian Cossack starshyna (officers); a polkovnyk commanded one or more military detachments during land and naval military actions in the 16th to 18th centuries.
 In the 18th century, a polkovnyk was a leader of a palanka, a territorial unit of the Zaporozhian Host.
 The military council elected a palanka polkovnyk to serve for a term of one year.
 He represented the Kosh Otaman in the palanka and had significant powers, including the right to condemn Cossacks to the death penalty.
 At the time of liquidation of the Zaporozhian Host by the Russian government in 1775, there were eight palanka polkovnyks.
-As symbol of office a polkovnyk wore a pernach (a mace with a hexagonal head; see also bulawa) in his belt.
+As symbol of office a polkovnyk wore a pernach (a mace with a hexagonal head; see also bulava) in his belt.